 At the invitation of Parliament’s President Antonio Tajani, EU heads of state or government will continue debating their visions of Europe’s future with MEPs and EU Commission President Jean-Claude Juncker during plenary sessions.
-View past contributions by Angela Merkel (Germany), Klaus Iohannis (Romania), Alexis Tsipras (Greece), Jüri Ratas (Estonia), Mateusz Morawiecki (Poland), Mark Rutte (Netherlands), Xavier Bettel (Luxembourg), Charles Michel (Belgium), Emmanuel Macron (France), António Costa (Portugal), Andrej Plenković (Croatia) and Leo Varadkar (Ireland).
-These will be followed by debates with Lars Løkke Rasmussen (Denmark), Nicos Anastasiades (Cyprus) Pedro Sánchez (Spain), Juha Sipilä (Finland) and Peter Pellegrini (Slovakia).
+View past contributions by Angela Merkel (Germany), Klaus Iohannis (Romania), Alexis Tsipras (Greece), Jüri Ratas (Estonia), Mateusz Morawiecki (Poland), Mark Rutte (Netherlands), Xavier Bettel (Luxembourg), Charles Michel (Belgium), Emmanuel Macron (France), António Costa (Portugal), Andrej Plenković (Croatia) and Leo Varadkar (Ireland) will be followed by debates with Lars Løkke Rasmussen (Denmark), Nicos Anastasiades (Cyprus) Pedro Sánchez (Spain), Juha Sipilä (Finland), Giuesppe Conte (Italy) and Peter Pellegrini (Slovakia).

 Watch the videos on “Future of Europe”

 Parliament to vote on UK withdrawal bill